ammarahm-ed/nativescript-macos-solid/README.md

 A custom renderer, implemented at [renderer](./solid-native/renderer.js), is used to transform JSX into our DOM implementation.
 This renderer seamlessly integrates Solid's reactive capabilities with native macOS components.

+## Deployment

+Deployment is done using [Hermes](https://github.com/facebook/hermes), a JavaScript engine developed by Meta.
+Credit to [Tzvetan Mikov](https://x.com/tmikov) for his continued excellence on the engine.